 Quick decisions may not always be the right decisions.
-Financial planners guide you to make the right decisions.
+Financial planners can guide you to make the right decisions.
 Now you are to stay invested.
-If you need money for an urgent need, use emergency funds, debt investments and if you have no other choice, go for the EMI moratorium.
+If you need money for an urgent need, use emergency funds or debt investments and if you have no other choice, go for the EMI moratorium.

 III.
 Financial planners help you recover faster and better from the Stock market crash.

 - Through a portfolio revamp

 Financial planners advise and move funds from poor-performing into better-performing investments.
 It is portfolio optimization and it has worked in the past.
 It is also a strategy to recover faster from the stock market crash.
 Do you think it is a need to redeem and reinvest now?